manistra/diablo-trade-pinger/README.md

 5. Push to the branch (`git push origin feature/awesome-feature`).
 6. Create a new Pull Request.

-Please ensure your code adheres to the existing code style and includes appropriate tests.
+Please ensure your code adheres to the existing code style.

 ## Donations
 If you would like to donate you can hit the button bellow and buy me a coffee.